FYE237/VoiceMail/README.md

 # VoiceMail
 This is a Spring Boot project.
-OIt is a beckend of a voice mail chat application.
+It is a beckend of a voice mail chat application.